moshix/AccessAudit/README.md

 How does AccessAudit Work?
 ==========================

-First, create an account on https://vault.immudb.io and obtian an API key there
+First, create an account on https://vault.immudb.io and obtain an API key there.

 AccessAudit is a script that will do the following for your local and remote Linux machines: